oliverklee/ext-seminars/Documentation/DE/Referenz/SetupForTheSeminarmanagerFront-endPlug-inInPlugintxSeminarsPi1/Index.rst

    Beschreibung
          whether to show the owner data in the single view,
-         @deprecated, will be removed in seminars 5.0
+         @deprecated #1811, will be removed in seminars 5.0

    Standardwert
          0